Once you have established solid processes for data collection, storage, and management, the next

 Predictive analytics uses historical data to forecast future trends and outcomes, helping

 organizations make proactive decisions and identify potential risks or opportunities.
-Predictive
+Predictive analytics techniques include:

 Time Series Analysis: Analyzing data over time to identify trends and predict future values, such as forecasting employee turnover rates or hiring needs.